ktylzanowski/rental/README.md

 ![statistics.jpg](readme_images%2Fstatistics.jpg)
 9. The django admin-panel was used to administer.
 ![admin.jpg](readme_images%2Fadmin.jpg)
+10. Automatic e-mails.
-10. Tests are not fully finished
+11. Tests are not fully finished.
 # Technologies
 Python 3.9
 Django 4.1